Cassiope tetragona

-Cassiope tetragona (common names include Arctic bell-heather, white Arctic mountain heather and Arctic white heather) is a plant native to the high Arctic and northern Norway, where it is found widely.
+Cassiope tetragona (common names include Arctic bell-heather, white Arctic mountain heather and Arctic white heather) is a 5 - 10 cm tall low growing plant native to the high Arctic and northern Norway, where it is found widely.
+It is a white flowered shrub in the Ericaceae family.

+Destribtion

 Growing to 10–20 cm in height, it is a strongly branched dwarf shrub.
 The leaves are grooved, evergreen, and scale-like in four rows.
 Pedicels are long and arched.
 The plant bears bell-shaped, solitary flowers usually with white and pink lobes and pink anthers.
 The flower stalks and sepals are red, but the petals may also be yellowish-white.
 The anthers can also be brownish-yellow and flower stalks and sepals yellowish-green.